BabylonJSGuide/Generator/content/intermediate/mesh/Parametric_Shapes.md

 ## Updatable

 Where a parametric shape has an updatable parameter in its options it means that it is possible to alter the data associated with each vertex of the mesh and so alter the shape of the mesh.
 For more information see [Updating Vertices](/advanced/Updating_Vertices.html).

 When in addition the shape has an instance parameter in its options then its shape can be updated by using MeshBuilder with instance set to the name of the shape.

-In prectice all the parametric shapes, except for the Lathe, can have their shape updated in this way by using the already created instance of the mesh.
+In prectice all the parametric shapes, except for the Lathe and Polygon (both Create and Extend), can have their shape updated in this way by using the already created instance of the mesh.

 ## Lines